Toccata, Adagio and Fugue in C major, BWV 564: Adagio

 The second movement is again in two sections, one marked Adagio and another marked Grave.
 The insertion of a middle slow movement in an organ work was unusual for Bach, although traces of this idea can be found in other works from the same period: for example, a surviving early version of Prelude and Fugue in C Major, BWV 545, contains a slow Trio, which was removed from the final version, but found its way into one of the late organ trio sonatas, BWV 529.
 The Adagio is a melody made of short phrases, characteristic of early Bach, over what may be seen as a realized continuo part.
 The music has been compared to Giuseppe Torelli's Concerto in C major Op.
 8 No. 1, but in Bach's oeuvre, this Adagio stands alone and has no parallels.
 The abundance of Neapolitan sixths and quasi-pizzicato pedal suggests Italian influence.
-The Adagio flows seamlessly into the short Grave section, which, through italiante durezze chromatic progressions, enlarged with several instances of diminished seventh chords suspended over the next chord, leads back to the tonic.
+The Adagio flows seamlessly into the short Grave section, which, through italianate durezze chromatic progressions, enlarged with several instances of diminished seventh chords suspended over the next chord, leads back to the tonic.